Strong laws of large numbers for sub-linear expectations: Introduction

 The pair of so-called maximum-minimum expectations $(\CE,\Ce)$ are defined by Here and in the sequel, $E_P$ denotes the classical expectation under probability $P.$

-In general, the relation between Choquet integral and maximum -minimum expectations is as follows: For any random variable $X,$
+In general, the relation between Choquet integral and maximum-minimum expectations are as follows: For any random variable $X$,

-Note that under some very special assumptions on $\CP$ and $\CV$, both inequalities could become equalities (see for example Gilboa [5], Huber [16], Schmeidler [18]).
+Note that under some very special assumptions on $\CP$ and $\CV$, both inequalities could become equalities (see\cite{Gilboa,Huber,Schmeidler}).

-Given a sequence $\{X_i\}_{i=1}^\infty$ of IID random variables for capacities, the earlier papers related to strong laws of large numbers are Dow and Werlang [2] and Walley and Fine [20].
-However, the more general results for strong laws of large numbers for capacities were given by Marinacci [6,7] and Epstein and Schneider [3].
-They show that, on full set, any cluster point of empirical averages lies between the lower Choquet integral $C_v[X_1]$ and the upper Choquet integral $C_\CV[X_1]$ with probability one under capacity $v$.
-That is Marinacci [6,7] obtains his result under the assumptions that $\CV$ is a totally monotone capacity on a Polish space $\Omega$, random variables $\{X_n\}_{n\ge 1}$ are bounded or continuous.
-Epstein and Schneider [3] also show the same result under the assumptions that $\CV$ is rectangular and the set $\CP$ is finite.
+Given a sequence $\{X_i\}_{i=1}^\infty$ of IID random variables for capacities, the earlier papers related to strong laws of large numbers for capacities can be found in\cite{Dow,Walley}.
+However, the more general results for strong laws of large numbers for capacities were given by Maccheroni and Marinacci \cite{Marinacci2}, Marinacci \cite { Marinacci1} and Epstein and Schneider \cite{epstein}.
+They show that, on full set, any cluster point of empirical averages lies between the lower Choquet integral $C_v[X_1]$ and the upper Choquet integral $C_\CV[X_1]$ with probability one under capacity $v$, i.e., Marinacci \cite{ Marinacci1} obtains his result under the assumptions that $\CV$ is a totally monotone capacity on a Polish space $\Omega$, random variables $\{X_i\}_{i=1}^{\infty}$ are bounded or continuous.
+Epstein and Schneider\cite{epstein} also shows the same result under the assumptions that $\CV$ is rectangular and the set $\CP$ is finite.